 You can manually add the client organizations one-by-one or import all the organizations in bulk from a CSV file.

 - Navigate to Admin >> Organizations

 - Click the button “Add Organization”

-- In the UI that opens up, specify a name for the organization being added
+- In the pop-up form that opens, specify a name for the organization being added.

 - Fill-in other details like Department, Location etc. as required

 Import Organizations from CSV

 You can import multiple organizations from a CSV file using the import wizard.
 The CSV should have entries regarding organization name, display name and other details in comma separated form.
 The entry for each organization should be in a new line.
 All the lines in the CSV file should be consistent and have the same number of fields.
 CSV files having extensions .txt and .csv are allowed.